 Once an oil leak occurs and jeopardizes the spark plug well, it’s a serious issue.
 They cannot coexist.
 Fix the leak promptly!
 The spark plug boot may swell, causing engine misfires, which is detrimental.

 If you observe smoke from the engine room, it’s likely that oil has caused significant damage.
 Oil in spark plugs can lead to warping, breakage of other parts (e.g., valves or pistons), and eventually result in head gasket failure, causing extensive damage.

 What's in this post?

-First and foremost, you should take a quick look at the surrounding and make sure it is safe to work on the vehicle.
+First and foremost, you should take a quick look at the surroundings and make sure it is safe to work on the vehicle.
 Check for any oil leaks and once you have confirmed that it is coming from the spark plug area, proceed to turn off the engine and disconnect the negative battery terminal to avoid any accidents.

-Step Two: Remove the Valve Covers
+Step 2: Remove the Valve Covers

 To get closer to the oiled spark plug tip, you will need to access the engine in order to fix it.
 In order to do so, you will have to remove the valve covers.
 This is rather simple and can be done by using a wrench to loosen and remove the bolts that are holding it in place.
 Once you have removed the valve covers, set them aside in a safe place.
 When removing the bolts, be careful not to damage the cylinder head.

-Step Three: Remove the spark plugs
+Step 3: Remove the spark plugs